sbhakim/hysym-rag/README.md

 ---
 ## 🧠 Abstract

-Retrieval-Augmented Generation (RAG) systems face a fundamental scalability challenge: computational resource allocation in hybrid neuro-symbolic architectures.
-We introduce SymRAG, demonstrating that adaptive routing between symbolic, neural, and hybrid processing pathways shifts from a performance optimization to a deployment necessity as model complexity increases.
-Through intelligent query routing based on complexity and system load, SymRAG achieves strong accuracy (89.2-93.8% exact match on HotpotQA/DROP) with exceptional efficiency (3.6-4.6% CPU utilization, 0.985-3.165s average processing).
-Evaluation across 2,000 queries on Llama-3.2-3B and Mistral-7B shows dramatic performance degradation when adaptive logic is disabled: 169-1151% processing time explosions, demonstrating universal routing criticality across architectures.
-SymRAG establishes design principles for computationally-sustainable, hybrid AI systems.
+Current Retrieval-Augmented Generation systems use uniform processing, causing inefficiency as simple queries consume resources similar to complex multi-hop tasks.
+We present SymRAG, a framework that introduces adaptive query routing via real-time complexity and load assessment to select symbolic, neural, or hybrid pathways.
+SymRAG’s neuro-symbolic approach adjusts computational pathways based on both query characteristics and system load, enabling efficient resource allocation across diverse query types.
+By combining linguistic and structural query properties with system load metrics, SymRAG allocates resources proportional to reasoning requirements.
+Evaluated on 2,000 queries across HotpotQA (multi-hop reasoning) and DROP (discrete reasoning) using Llama-3.2- 3B and Mistral-7B models, SymRAG achieves competitive accuracy (97.6–100.0% exact match) with efficient resource utilization (3.6–6.2% CPU utilization, 0.985–3.165s processing).
+Disabling adaptive routing increases processing time by 169–1151%, showing its significance for complex models.
+These results suggest adaptive computation strategies are more sustainable and scalable for hybrid AI systems that use dynamic routing and neuro-symbolic frameworks.
 ---

 ## 🏗️ Repository Structure